SCDawkins/DBFoundations/README.md

     C.CategoryName,
 	P.ProductName,
 	P.UnitPrice
-  From Categories As C
+  From vvCategories As C
-    Inner Join Products As P
+    Inner Join vvProducts As P
-    On C.CategoryID = P.ProductID
+    On C.CategoryID = P.CategoryID
   Order by 1, 2
 Go